Donders-Institute/bidscoin/docs/workflow.rst

     options:
-      -h, --help            show this help message and exit -b NAME, --bidsmap NAME
-                            The study bidsmap file with the mapping heuristics.
+      -h, --help            show this help message and exit -b, --bidsmap NAME    The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is just the base name (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
-      -t NAME, --template NAME
-                            The template bidsmap file with the default heuristics (this could be provided by your institute).
+      -t, --template NAME   The template bidsmap file with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is just the base name (i.e. no "/" in the name) then it is assumed to be located in the bidscoin config folder.
                             Default: bidsmap_dccn